Use the following links to jump to the relevant section of the page.

 I obtained my M.A. and Ph.D. in Geography from the University of Minnesota, where I was a John D. & Catherine T. MacArthur Foundation Fellow and International Water Management Institute (IWMI) Fellow.

 I obtained my A.B.
-(Cum Laude) in Geosciences and Environmental Studies from Princeton University.
+(Cum Laude) in Geosciences and Environmental Studies from Princeton University, where I was a Princeton University Trustee Scholar.

-As an internationally-recognized interdisciplinary scholar, I am broadly interested in nature-society relationships, political ecology, critical development studies, transnational feminist theories, critical urban studies, climate change, water governance, social justice, human rights, citizenship, decolonizing, and South Asia.
+As an internationally-recognized interdisciplinary scholar, I am broadly interested in nature-society relationships, political ecology, climate justice, water governance, critical development studies, transnational feminist theories, critical urban studies, human rights, citizenship, decolonizing, and South Asia.

 My work is informed by not only my background and training in the natural sciences, social sciences, and policy experience, but also from having lived and worked on three continents, being a post-colonial subject and scholar, and having a lifelong commitment to critical praxis and social justice.